jcmaeng/CarND_Term2_P4_PIDControl/README.md

   - Car tries to track the center but off the track after the first corner with oscillation increasing

 (2) Kp=-0.5 Ki=0 Kd=-5
+  - Add Kd for reducing oscillation
-  - Good tracking but too many oscillation during and after left corners
+  - Too many oscillation during and after left corners and some offset from the center after oscillation

 (3) Kp=-0.5 Ki=-0.001 Kd=-5
+  - Add Ki for improving offset from the center
   - Improved offset from center but still too many oscillation during and after corners

 (4) Kp=-0.5 Ki=-0.005 Kd=-15
+  - Increase Ki and Kd to improve offset and reduce oscillation
   - Good tracking with reduced oscillation.
 This shows good result.
 (Final values)

 #### 2. Improvements